-renowned as a leading commentator on regulatory takings.
-In an article with a title that does not hide his feelings about the case-Koontz: The Very Worst Takings Decision Ever?-Echeverria argues that the decision "conflicts with established doctrine," "misrepresents pertinent precedent," and has "cast a pall of confusion over takings law as a whole."149 He does, however, acnowledge the difficulties faced by the opinion's author, Justice Samuel Alito, in holding a 5 to 4 majority for a decision that took over five months from oral argument to release.150
+The harshest academic criticism so far has come from John D. Echeverria.
+In an article with a title that doesn't hide his feelings about the case-Koontz: The Very Worst Takings Decision Ever?-Echeverria argues that the decision "conflicts with established doctrine," "misrepresents pertinent precedent," and has "cast a pall of confusion over takings law as a whole."
+He does, however, acknowledge the challenges of the opinion's author, Justice Samuel Alito, of holding a 5 to 4 majority for a decision that took over five months from oral argument to release.

-Echeverria challenges what he describes as the Court's two major doctrinal innovations: (1) that Nollan and Dolan apply to challenges to government decisions that deny development permits after a landowner has rejected a government demand for an exaction; and (2) that monetary exactions are subject to Nollan and Dolan.
-Although he predicts practical negative effects from the decision, his primary thesis "takes the approach of analyzing Koontz relative to the baseline defined by prior law," or at least his interpretation of prior law.151
+Echeverria challenged what he described as the Court's two major doctrinal innovations: (1) that Nollan and Dolan apply to challenges to government decisions that deny development permits after a landowner has rejected a government demand for an exaction; and (2) that monetary exactions are subject to Nollan and Dolan.
+Although he predicts practical negative effects from the decision, his primary thesis "takes the approach of analyzing Koontz relative to the baseline defined by prior law," at least his interpretation of prior law.

-First, with regard to applying exactions doctrine to permit denials, Echeverria argues152 that Koontz conflicts with the Court's previous decision in City of Monterey v.
-Del Monte Dunes at Monterey, which, in dicta, stated that the Dolan rough proportionality test was "not designed to address, and is not readily applicable to, the much different questions arising where . . . the landowner's challenge is based not on excessive exactions but on denial of development."153 Echeverria argues that the Court erred in allowing Koontz a Nollan and Dolan remedy.
-Instead, Koontz could have brought a due process challenge on the theory that the permit denial was arbitrary and unreasonable in these circumstances.154 Or he could have brought a regulatory takings claim.155 Of course, litigants rarely win either of these types of challenges.156 Indeed, the poor hand that the law deals to plaintiffs with such claims could have contributed to the Supreme Court's decision to open another route for property owners that, even Echeverria acknowledges, have claims with "intuitive appeal."157
+First, with regard to applying exactions doctrine to permit denials, Echeverria argues that Koontz conflicts with the Court's previous decision in City of Monterey v.
+Del Monte Dunes at Monterey, which, in dicta, stated that the Dolan rough proportionality test was "not designed to address, and is not readily applicable to, the much different questions arising where ... the landowner's challenge is based not on excessive exactions but on denial of development."
+Echeverria argues that the Court erred in allowing Koontz a Nollan/Dolan remedy here; instead, he could have brought a Due Process challenge on the theory that the permit denial was arbitrary and unreasonable in these circumstances.
+Or he could have brought a regulatory takings claim.
+Of course, litigants rarely win either of these types of challenges.
+Indeed, the poor hand that the law